Best AI Models for Language Translation - May 2026

 Rankings draw from three sources, weighted differently.

-BLEU Scores (tertiary, specialized NMT tools) - BLEU measures n-gram overlap against reference translations.
-Scores in the rankings table for DeepL and Google Translate come from intlpull.com's 2026 benchmark.
-BLEU is an older metric that correlates poorly with human judgments for nuance-heavy tasks.
-Don't compare BLEU scores across different test sets - they're not interchangeable.
+BLEU Scores (tertiary, NMT tools) - Used for DeepL and Google Translate comparisons, sourced from intlpull.com's 2026 benchmark.
+BLEU measures n-gram overlap against reference translations and correlates poorly with human judgments for nuanced content.
+Never compare BLEU across different test sets.

-One structural problem with automatic metrics bears repeating.
-TOWER-v2-70B led all 11 WMT24 language pairs on COMET scores in 2024 but lost to Claude 3.5 Sonnet on 9 of 11 pairs in human evaluation.
+The TOWER-v2-70B lesson from WMT24 is worth repeating.
+That model led all 11 language pairs on COMET scores but lost to Claude 3.5 Sonnet on 9 of 11 in human evaluation.
 The organizers concluded TOWER had been optimized for the metric rather than actual translation quality.
-COMET and MetricX are now the standard automatic metrics at WMT, but the contamination risk remains.
+Any model with only deterministic or BLEU scores should be treated as a screening filter, not a quality verdict.

-For broader multilingual model comparisons beyond translation quality, our multilingual LLM leaderboard tracks performance across reasoning, comprehension, and generation in multiple languages.
+For broader multilingual model comparisons, the multilingual LLM leaderboard tracks performance across reasoning, comprehension, and generation.

-WMT25 used Error Span Annotation across 32 language pairs, with human annotators rating errors as Minor or Major severity.
+WMT25 used Error Span Annotation across 32 language pairs, with professional annotators rating each error as Minor or Major.

 Source: unsplash.com